dallinmason/Past-Weather/README.md

 Below will be posted the code that I used to scrape the website https://www.localconditions.com/weather-salt-lake-city-utah/84101/past.php.

 # Code
-Code is shown in the python file in this repository.
+Code is shown in the python files in this repository.

 # Data